 See and hear their art.
 Read their stories.
 Learn more.

 Michelle Fujii, creates contemporary work centered in the Japanese art forms of taiko (drums) and folk dance.
 She describes how, as a fourth generation Japanese-American, her art “navigates the multifaceted complexity of identity in our communities, and reveals my journey to claim my own identity story.”
 Her submission, Sayonara Mata Ashita debuted May 16, 2020.
-“Fifty-two people sang along that are a significant and inspirational part of our taiko lives, ” she explains about the piece.
+“Fifty-two people sang along that are a significant and inspirational part of our taiko lives,” she explains.
 “Our mentors, our Unit Souzou taiko family, our Women & Taiko community connections, our Warabi-za family, our organizational partners.
 It was such a beautiful and overwhelming journey.
 As our communities face duress, self-isolation, social distancing, this song was written with the hope that the narrative of this time is not of more othering, but of more togetherness.”

 We think you will agree.
 Have a listen.
 (Play button located lower left hand corner of the image below).

-See and hear the works of seven of these local artists and their response to the moment.
+See and hear the works of these local artists and their response to the moment.

 Funding for Capturing the Moment came from the City of Portland’s federal CARES money (#PDXCARES).
 It was specifically dedicated to Asian, Black, Indigenous, Latinx, multiracial, and Pacific Islander artists living in the City of Portland.